Azure/azure-iot-sdk-csharp/device/doc/devbox_setup.md

 In case, you want to build NuGet package **locally**, you can use following steps

 a.)
-Build Release_Delay_Sign build using VS 2015 IDE
+Build the Release build.

 b.)
 Go to csharp\device\nuget folder in Windows PowerShell command prompt and run `./make_nuget_package.ps1` command.
 This will result is Microsoft.Azure.Devices.Client NuGet Package in \csharp\device\NuGet folder.You can then add this package locally in your build system by going though NuGet Package Manager.